Limousine (song)

-"Limousine" is a song by German synthpop band Hubert Kah, released in 1986 as the lead single from their third studio album Tensongs.
+"Limousine" is a song by German synthpop band Hubert Kah, released in 1986 as the lead single from their fourth studio album Tensongs.
 The song was written by Hubert Kemmler, Markus Löhr, Susanne Müller-Pi and Klaus Hirschburger, and produced by Michael Cretu and Armand Volker.

 Background

 Following the release of their third studio album Goldene Zeiten in 1984, Hubert Kah began writing and recording their first English studio album Tensongs.
 As recording neared completion, the band felt the album lacked any potential singles, prompting them to write "Limousine".
 The song was written in approximately 20 minutes at Löhr's apartment in Frankfurt.